-The McCabe Union Elementary School District is meeting its Minimum Proportionate Percentage (MPP) and its Improved and Increased Service requirement for the 2021-2022 school year through a quantitative and qualitative basis.
-In addition to the district wide actions listed above, the district is providing one limited action to focus on the English Learner student population (1.11).
-Professional development opportunities focused on the English Language Development (ELD) standards and the improvement of McCabe's language acquisition program will provide additional benefit for our unduplicated pupils identified as English learners.
-Through professional development on the (ELD) Standards - Teachers will attend ELD trainings to further develop their skills and strategies in supporting English Learner in content classes, as well as ELD classes.
+The McCabe Union Elementary School District is meeting its Minimum Proportionate Percentage (MPP) and its Improved and Increased Service requirement for the 2022-2023 school year through a quantitative and qualitative basis.

+In addition to the district-wide actions listed above, the district is providing one limited action to focus on the English Learner student population (1.11).
+Professional development opportunities focused on the English Language Development (ELD) standards and the improvement of McCabe's language acquisition program will provide additional benefits for our unduplicated pupils identified as English learners.
+Through professional development on the (ELD) Standards - Teachers will attend ELD training to develop further their skills and strategies in supporting English Learners in content classes, as well as ELD classes.
 This will help English learners attain English proficiency while mastering the content.
 Ongoing professional development by the Intervention Teachers to support the use of highly effective instructional strategies.
 The intention of this action is to close the achievement gap for the English Learner student population.
-It is the collective efforts of the district-wide actions and limited in scope actions combined that quantitatively ensure that MUESD is meeting its minimum proportionality percentage and its increased and improved services requirement for the 2022-2023 school year.
-The Foster Youth subgroup which represents .7% of our population did not generate a performance level on our California Dashboard.
+It is the collective efforts of the district-wide actions and limited in scope actions combined that quantitatively ensure that MUESD is meeting its minimum proportionality percentage and its increased and improved services requirement for the 2023-2024 school year.
+The Foster Youth subgroup which represents 0.5% of our population did not generate a performance level on our California Dashboard.